yassouali/fast.ai_notes/intro_to_ML/lecture5.md

 	autoSave=true
 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->
-# Lesson 5 - Extrapolation and RF from Scratch
+# Lecture 5 - Extrapolation and RF from Scratch

 ##  1. <a name='Modeloverfitting'></a>Model overfitting